syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-PDF-Conformance.md

 N> 1.
 Converting PDF to PDF/X-1a conformance document is not supported.
 N> 2.
 CMYK color space images and symbolic fonts are not supported.
+N> 3.
+From the .NET Framework 3.5 version, the Essential PDF is compatible with the PDF to PDF/A-1B conversion.